 My Travel Story

-Nomad, bucket list buster, foodie, nature lover, software developer, amateur photographer, and sunset chaser
+Nomad, bucket list buster, foodie, sunset chaser, nature lover, software developer, amateur photographer

 How I started traveling

-The story of my nomadic journey began back in 2019 following graduation from college.
-For many years, I had known that I wanted to live abroad upon entering the “real world”.
+My nomadic journey began back in 2019 following graduation from college.
+I had known that I wanted to live abroad upon entering the “real world” for many years.
 After realizing how difficult it is for Americans to secure work visas abroad, especially for recent graduates, I pivoted my plans to find a remote job that allowed me to travel abroad.

-I successfully secured a remote job that didn’t care about where I was located, as long as I had an internet connection and did my job.
-That opportunity allowed me to travel around South America for just under a year, visiting 9 countries in total and making countless memories.
+I successfully secured a remote opportunity that didn’t care about where I was located, as long as I had an internet connection and got the job done.
+That opportunity allowed me to travel around South America for about a year, visiting 9 countries in total and making countless memories.

 The most exciting story from my time in South America is without a doubt the 2+ months spent locked down in a hostel in Buenos Aires, Argentina due to the COVID-19 national lockdown.
-Although it was a long 2 months of staying indoors, only able to leave to get groceries, I wouldn’t trade the experience for anything as I made some lifelong friends with the other hostel guests, as well as I now have the story of having been able to experience a global pandemic in a foreign country.
+Although it was a long 2 months of staying indoors, only able to leave to get groceries, I wouldn’t trade the experience for anything as I made some lifelong friends with the other hostel guests, as well as I now have the experience of living through a global pandemic in a foreign country.

 Why I travel